kevintv789/PAM/README.md

 # PAM Test Branch

+# Beta Release v0.13.20210424
+- Minor Feature
+    - User can now search for tenants in the search bar
+- Bugfixes
+    - Fixed a bug where duplicative tenants were added if user presses the 'Save' button more than once during loading
+    - Disabled all buttons when loading is active

 # Beta Release v0.13.20210422
 - Minor Feature
     - User is now able to search for a property based on the property's address, property's nickname and the unit type (apartment/condo, single fam house, etc.)